-We operationalize the empirical analysis by embedding monetary transaction costs into a model of multiregional trade that produces a measure of a local economy's trade potential, which we call "monetary" market access (MMA).
+In order to proceed with our empirical analysis, we embed monetary transaction costs into a model of multiregional trade that produces a measure of a local economy's trade potential, which we call "monetary" market access (MMA).
 This measure captures, in reduced form, the overall change in a location's trade potential as a function of all of the changes in trade frictions and market sizes that it faces in the entire network.
 For any given location, there are two sources of changes in its MMA: the first is direct changes in its own access (because a national bank enters the town), and the second is changes elsewhere in the network.

 In order to provide causal evidence on the impact of changing monetary transaction costs, we employ two primary approaches.
-Our first approach instruments for the component of the change in MMA that comes from a location gaining a national bank and joining the network for the first time.
+Our first approach instruments for the component of the change in MMA that comes from a location gaining its own national bank and joining the network for the first time.
 The instrument uses plausibly exogenous variation in the likelihood that a national bank is established locally, coming from regulatory capital requirements that were based on town population cut-offs.
 Banks established in towns with population below 6,000 needed to raise \$50,000 of equity capital while banks in towns with population above 6,000 (and fewer than 50,000) were required to raise twice as much.
-The discontinuous jump in the implied per capita equity capital meant that towns just below the population cut-off faced significantly lower entry costs for establishing a national bank.
-These town population requirements were binding since banks were not allowed to branch, the capital had to be raised upfront, and there were strict residency requirements for bank directors.
-These features of the regulatory environment create a plausibly exogenous entry cost for new national banks in towns near the population cut-off and hence for direct access to a supplier and redeemer of the safe currency in a location.
+The discontinuous jump in the implied equity capital per capita meant that towns just below the population cut-off faced significantly lower entry costs for establishing a national bank.
+These town population requirements were binding since banks were not allowed to branch, the capital had to be raised upfront, and there were strict residency requirements for bank directors.4 These features of the regulatory environment create a plausibly exogenous entry cost for new national banks in towns near the population cut-off and hence for direct access to a supplier and redeemer of the safe currency in a location.

 Our second approach measures the change in MMA in a location based solely on changes elsewhere in the network.
-By construction, this approach generates variation in MMA that is exogenous to what happens in the location itself, including the change in credit supply after the creation of a national bank.
-We construct this measure by holding fixed the national bank network at the beginning of the sample period for the focal location, and we only rely on changes in MMA coming from the indirect exposure through its connections with the rest of the network.
-This strategy allows us to remove all unobserved local shocks that might affect the outcomes of interest such as changes to local productivity or credit supply.
-We provide several measures at varying distances from a location, including within the county, and within radiuses of 25, 50, and 100 miles.
+By construction, this approach generates variation in MMA that is exogenous to changes in the location itself, including for instance the change in credit supply after the creation of a national bank.
+We construct this measure by holding fixed the national bank network at the beginning of the sample period for the focal location, and we only allow MMA to change from indirect exposure to changes in the rest of the network.
+This strategy allows us to remove all unobserved local shocks that might affect the outcomes of interest such as changes to local productivity or credit.
+We provide several measures at varying distances from a focal location, including within the county, and within radiuses of 25, 50, and 100 miles.